inoxlang/inox/docs/shell-basics.md

 #### **HTTP Resource**

-By default the `read` function parses the content of the read resource, the Content-Type header is used to determinated the type of content.
+By default the `read` function parses the content of the read resource, the Content-Type header is used to determinate the type of content.

 Reading an JSON HTTP resource:
 ``read https://jsonplaceholder.typicode.com/posts/1``